 Scriptis’ client-specific translation memories, term bases, and style guide are the key to success with these types of projects.
 Professional translators use computer-assisted translation (CAT) tools.
 These present the translatable content in a user-friendly interface.
 The tools integrate and enforce the use of term bases, ensuring consistent terminology throughout all projects for a particular client.
 In addition, they create a translation memory (TM): a database of matched source-target segments of text.
 When a new project contains content that was previously translated and stored in the TM, the CAT tools autocompletes the target translation for that segment.
 This saves time and money.

 Finally, and most importantly, if a segment of text appears multiple times in a source document or set of documents, the phrase will only need to be translated once.
 After the target translation is entered for that phrase, the tool will replicate it across all the instances of its use.
-This ability to coordinate across translators is essential.
-Oftentimes an RFP project for this client is too large for a single translator to handle.
+This saves time and money.
+Also, some RFPs for this client are too large for a single translator to handle.
 Cloud-based CAT tools allow several translators to work on the same set of documents simultaneously.
-Then, proofreaders can begin their work in real time as the translation step is done, instead of waiting for the entire project to be translated.
+Then, proofreaders work as sections are completed, instead of waiting for the entire project to be translated.

 Of course, CAT tools were also used by the client’s prior translation provider.
 However, tools by themselves are not enough to make a difference in customer satisfaction.
 In IT localization, responsiveness is essential.
 The tight turnaround times of RFPs mean that each day a client waits for a quote is a translation day wasted.
 Continuity of care also matters.
 The client always works with the same point of contact and trusts them to understand the details of their translation needs.

 The client continues to be pleased that they chose Scriptis as their translation partner, especially for RFPs.
 Since 2017, the client has quadrupled the volume sent to the Scriptis team.